I'm on a mission. A mission to fix the LinkedIn Headshots of Toronto!

 Your second choice has all the requirements you need.
 Their experience speaks confidence and competence.
 You open their LinkedIn profile to take a peek just like you did before and the first thing you see is her LinkedIn Headshot.

 Did you get a better feeling this time?
-Did you her greeting your customers with class at the conference in New York next month?
+Could you see her greeting your customers with professionalism at the conference in New York next month?
 Did you see her holding a sales team meeting in your new office boardroom and empowering her people?
 I sure did.
 Her profile picture caught my attention and urged me to learn more about her.
 It didn't drive me to run to the hills.